0xLiam0920/SES4U-Capstone-Exoplanets/README.md

-# SES4U Capstone — Gas Giant Frequency & Stellar Metallicity
+# SES4U Capstone: Gas Giant Frequency & Stellar Metallicity

 > A replication study of the Metallicity–Planet Mass correlation using live data from the NASA Exoplanet Archive.
 > *Submitted to the Journal of Emerging Investigators (JEI) SES4U, 2026*